Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-It is important to seek help right away if you think you have vasculitis, as early treatment may help prevent long-term damage.
+It is important to seek help right away if you think you have vasculitis, as early treatment can help prevent long-term damage.
+Once diagnosed you should see your doctor regularly to check how you are going as the disease can get better and worse over time.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.